Spectral Image Segmentation with Global Appearance Modeling: Numerical Experiments

 For a quantitative evaluation we used images with Brodatz textures \cite{brodatz1966textures}.
-To generate input images, we mixed pairs of textures using different ground-truth segmentation patterns and resized the result to $320 \times 320$ pixels.
-We compare $\mixncut$ to $\ncut$ and a version of $\ncut$ with "texture features", where we use the magnitudes of the response of 12 Gabor filters (3 wavelengths and 4 orientations) to define appearance vectors for each pixel.
-Figure \ref{fig:brodatz_examples_seg} shows some of the input images and segmentation results.
-The new $\mixncut$ method defined directly in terms of "raw" pixel values finds near optimal segmentations in all of these examples, outperforming both baselines.
+To generate input images, we mixed pairs of textures using different ground-truth segmentation patterns.

+We compare our method to $\ncut$, using either graylevel intensities or ``texture features'', where we use the magnitudes of the response of 12 Gabor filters (3 wavelengths and 4 orientations) to define appearance vectors for each pixel.

+Figure \ref{fig:brodatz_examples_seg} shows some of the test images in our dataset along with the computed eigenvectors and segmentations arising with the proposed $\mixncut$ method and the different $\ncut$ formulations.
+The poor segmentation performance of $\ncut$ defined over the raw pixel values (Figure \ref{fig:brodatz_examples_seg_ncut}) can be attributed to its inability to handle the complex appearance of textured regions.
+This issue is partially solved when texture features defined by Gabor filters are considered, but it has the drawback of over-smoothing region boundaries (first and third examples in Figure \ref{fig:brodatz_examples_seg_gabor}).
+In fact, in some extreme cases, it misses an entire small region.
+On the other hand, the new $\mixncut$ method defined directly in terms of raw pixel values finds near optimal segmentations in all of these examples, preserving well the region boundaries and outperforming both baselines.
+This is due to its capacity to model long range relationships without relying on filtering methods.

-To measure the accuracy of a segmentation we use the Jaccard Index \cite{jaccard1901etude} $J(S,Q) = |S \cap Q|/|S \cup Q|$.
-Let $(S,Q)$ be a ground-truth segmentation.
-We define the accuracy of a segmentation $(A,B)$ as,
+We also compare our proposed algorithm to several state of art texture segmentation methods.
+They include Level Set segmentation using Wasserstein Distances (LSWD) \cite{ni2009local}, Factorization Based Segmentation (FBS) \cite{yuan2015factorization}, Projective Non-Negative Matrix Factorization on a Graph (PNMF) \cite{bampis2016projective} and ORTSEG \cite{mccann2014images}.
+In all these methods we try different combinations of parameters and select the ones that performed the best in our data based on their $\jac$ value.
+We run our comparison using the implementations provided by their authors.
+FBS and PNMF use a bank of Gabor filters to define texture features, whereas LSWD and ORTSEG use of local image histograms.

+Furthermore, we compare our method with the Multi-view Spectral Clustering (MVSC) algorithm \cite{zhou2007spectral}.
+MVSC uses a convex combination of two Laplacian matrices representing different graphs/views.
+For MVSC, we input the weight matrices of $G_\text{grid}$ and $G_\text{data}$ to their algorithm and tested the results using the same choices for $\lambda$ and $\sigma$ as in $\mixcut$, picking the best segmentation according to the $\jac$ value.